altsan/qe-text-editor/README.md

 However, on Windows and Linux the help must be converted to QtAssistant format, which involves converting the IPF file to HTML and then running `qcollectiongenerator`.
-The script `makehtml.cmd` performs the first part of this task; it is written in REXX and only tested under OS/2 (although it might work with Open Object REXX or Regina on other platforms).
-All this script really does is run `qe.ipf` through the SED script `ipfhtml.sed`, split the resulting output into single-section HTML files, and ensure that any IPF links are converted to the proper URIs.
+The script `makehtml.cmd` performs the first part of this task; it is written in REXX and has been confirmed to work with classic REXX under OS/2, and Regina REXX under Windows.
+It also requires the SED utility (GNU sed or the equivalent) to run.
+This script runs `qe.ipf` through the SED script `ipfhtml.sed`, splits the resulting output into single-section HTML files, and ensures that any IPF links are converted to the proper URIs.
 Once this is done, you will have a series of `qe.*.html` files; running `qcollectiongenerator qe.qhcp -o qe.qhc` should then generate the final QtAssistant help files.

 Notices